 He is also conversant in Spanish.
 In fact, he has successfully represented clients who do not speak English as a first language, as well as those who speak no English at all.

 Michael has lectured extensively in topics ranging from evidence to trial practice and theory.
 He is currently on the adjunct faculty at Northeastern University School of Law, where he teaches Evidence and Criminal Trial Practice.
 He is also a graduate of the National Criminal Defense College, located in Macon, Georgia, which is a two-week, intensive training program focused on advanced trial practice theories and techniques.
 He has been interviewed on issues in criminal law and criminal justice by the Boston Globe and the Boston Herald, and has appeared on both ABC and Fox as a commentator.

-In his spare time, Michael is the attorney-coach for the Northeastern University School of Law Mock Trial Team, which was a TYLA Regional Finalist in 2014, as well as the Boston Latin School Mock Trial Team, which won the Massachusetts Bar Association’s state championship in 2006 and was the runner-up in 2011.
+In his spare time (which is now much less since his twin boys were born), Michael serves on the Board of the ACLU of Massachusetts.
 He formerly served on the board of VenturingOut, a non-profit organization that trained soon-to-be-released prisoners in entrepreneurship so they can successfully and productively re-enter society.
-He currently sits on the board of the Orchard School, which provides alternative early education.
+He also served on the board of the Orchard School, a private school in New Hampshire which provides alternative, nature-based education to local children.
 A graduate of Latin School, Michael was born and raised in Boston.